daattali/shinyscreenshot/README.md

 - **File name:** You can choose the name of the downloaded file using the `filename` parameter.

 - **Module support:** As an alternative to the `selector` argument, you can also use the `id` argument.
-For example, instead of using `screenshot(selector="#myplot)"`, you could use `screenshot(id="myplot")`.
+For example, instead of using `screenshot(selector="#myplot")`, you could use `screenshot(id="myplot")`.
 The advantage with using an ID directly is that the `id` parameter is module-aware, so even if you're taking a screenshot inside a Shiny module, you don't need to worry about namespacing.

-<h2 id="screenshotbutton">Screenshot button</h2>

-The `screenshot()` function can be called any time inside the server portion of a Shiny app.
-A very common case is to take a screenshot after clicking a button.
-That case is so common that there's a function for it: `screenshotButton()`.
-It accepts all the same parameters as `screenshot()`, but instead of calling it in the server, you call it in the UI.
-It creates a button that, when clicked, will take a screenshot.

 <h2 id="install">Installation</h2>